imsingh/inders.in/_posts/2018-07-03-updating-to-angular-6.md

 rxjs-5-to-6-migrate -p [PATH_TO_TSCONFIG]
 ```

-Replace `[PATH_TO_TSCONFIG]` with path to `tsconfig` file of your project.
+Replace `[PATH_TO_TSCONFIG]` with the path to `tsconfig` file of your project.

 It will update the imports and some other stuff.
-Unfortunately there are some things that you need to fix manually.
-So take a closer look on what code it generates.
+Unfortunately, there are some things that you need to fix manually.
+So take a closer look at what code it generates.

 Take a look at [Github Page](https://github.com/ReactiveX/rxjs-tslint){:target="_new"} of this package for more information.